Abstract

 Statistical Test for Mendelian Architecture

 where Φ represents the normal cumulative distribution function.
-Denoting the mean of across all index siblings in Aq by πo, the expected sibling concordance is o where n is the number of index siblings in Aq.
-Given an observed number of concordant siblings r, the z-statistic for a one-sided score test for excess concordance is (see Appendix 2 for derivation) given by:
+Denoting the mean of across all index siblings in Aq by πo, the expected sibling concordance is nπo, where n is the number of index siblings in Aq.
+Given an observed number of concordant siblings, r, the z-statistic for a one-sided score test for excess concordance is (see Appendix 2 for derivation) given by:

 Simulation of Conditional Sibling Data

 We perform simulations using publicly available GWAS data on multiple traits to validate our analytical model and to benchmark our tests for complex architecture.
 Figure 3 depicts the different stages of our simulation procedure.
-We start by simulating a “parent population” (step A), assigning genotypes based on the allele frequencies of the first 100k SNPs from a trait GWAS.
-Additive parent liability can then be calculated based on the genotype effect size distribution of the GWAS.
-Next, parents are randomly paired, their liabilities averaged to produce midparent trait values (step B), and genotypes of two offspring (Equation 1) and corresponding genetic liabilities, G, are calculated (step C) assuming independent reassortment of parental alleles and unlinked SNPs.
+We start by simulating a “parent population” (step A), utilsing the allele frequencies and effect sizes of the first 100k SNPs from a trait GWAS to sample genotypes and subsequently trait values assuming an additive model.
+Next, parents are randomly paired and their genetic trait values averaged to produce mid-parent trait values (step B), and genotypes of two offspring (Equation 1) and corresponding genetic trait values, G, are calculated (step C) assuming independent reassortment of parental alleles and unlinked SNPs.

-In step D, we generate offspring trait values for different degrees of heritability by adding an environmental random effect.
-For heritability, h2, offspring trait values are given by T = hG + E, where the environmental effect E is drawn from a normal distribution with mean 0 and variance (1− h2).
-The simulated trait has a 𝒩(0, 1) distribution and the correlation between the genetic liability and trait is equal to the heritability.
+In step D, we generate offspring trait values for different degrees of heritability by adding a Gaussian environmental effect.
+For heritability, h2, offspring trait values are given by T = hG + E, where G is the genetic effect, standardised to have mean 0 and variance 1, and the environmental effect E is drawn from a normal distribution with mean 0 and variance (1− h2).
+The simulated trait has a 𝒩 (0, 1) distribution.

 In step E, we simulate the effect of complex tail architecture on the conditional-sibling trait distribution.
-We assume that rare variants are sufficiently penetrant to move individuals into the tails of the distribution independent of polygenic liability.
-We modify sibling trait values for individuals already in the tails (from Step D) to minimise perturbation of the trait distribution.
-We simulate de novo tail architecture by resampling the less extreme sibling from the background distribution, and simulate Mendelian tail architecture by resampling the less extreme sibling from the background distribution with probability 0.5 and from the same tail as the extreme sibling with probability 0.5.
+We assume that rare variants are sufficiently penetrant to move individuals into the tails of the distribution, independent of their polygenic contribution.
+We, thus, modify sibling trait values for individuals already in the tails (from Step D) to minimise perturbation of the trait distribution.
+We simulate de novo tail architecture by resampling the less extreme sibling from the background distribution, and simulate Mendelian tail architecture by resampling the less extreme sibling from the background distribution with probability 0.5, and from the same tail as the extreme sibling with probability 0.5.

 Application to UK Biobank Data